danieledapo/danieledapo.github.io/content/about.md

 ---

 I am a developer working at [develer](https://develer.com) where I can build a lot of cool stuff working with great people.
-Currently I'm working on a 3D CAD for fashion shoes that runs in the browser!
+Currently I'm working on the software for CNC leather cutting machines ranging from computer vision to motion planning algorithms.

 My interests are functional programming and programming language design.